repraze/rnd/README.md

 - `range.weighted(count, items, weights)` — Array of random weighted selections.
 - `Random.default()` — Create a Random instance using `Math.random`.
 - `new Random(rng)` — Create a Random instance with a custom RNG.
-- `createSeededRNG(seed)` — Create a deterministic RNG from a string or number seed.
+- `seededRNG(seed)` — Create a deterministic RNG from a string or number seed.
 - `secureRNG()` — Create a cryptographically secure RNG (browser and Node.js compatible).
 - All instance methods: `int`, `float`, `boolean`, `item`, `shuffle`, `weighted`, `range`.